 – The most likely to be on a new team is Chris Bosh – count on that, actually.

 – The most likely to stay with his own team – and this is aside from Paul Pierce and Dirk Nowitzki (who many believe will stay) – is Dwyane Wade, who I feel will stay with the Heat.
-On top of that, I think Miami will add a major piece to its championship puzzle, but it won’t be King James.
+On top of that, I think Miami will add a major piece to its championship puzzle.
+And that piece will not be LeBron James.

 – As for LeBron, my prediction is that King James will either stay in Cleveland or sign with the Bulls.

-When it’s all said and done – this will certainly be remembered as one of the more interesting and fascinating free agency periods in sports history… and that’s even if the majority of the players decide to stay put – which I think a number of them will.
+When it’s all said and done – this will be remembered as one of the more interesting and fascinating free agency periods in sports history.
+That’s even if the majority of the players decide to stay put.
+I believe a number of them will, too.

 Let the games begin.